EverWinter23/skynet/LOG.md

 If a dir is created in the dir being monitored, there is no need to take any action for it.
 It will automatically be created on the remote SFTP server if it contains any file during the file transer.
-If a file is created, then we'll transfer that file.
+If a file is created in the local dir, then we'll transfer that file to the remote dir.

+NOTE: But frist we'll make sure that the path leading up to the file, exists, --we'll create parent dirs as needed.

 **Resource Deletion**